PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 | Value           | Definition
 ----------------  | -------------------
 | Break           | Enter the debugger when an error occurs or when an exception is raised.
-| Continue        | (Default) - Displays the error message and continues executing.
+| Continue        | Displays the error message and continues executing.
 | Ignore          | Suppresses the error message and continues to execute the command.
 | Inquire         | Displays the error message and asks you whether you want to continue.
 | SilentlyContinue| No effect.
 The error message isn't displayed and execution continues without interruption.